openbmc/openbmc/poky/documentation/profile-manual/usage.rst

 of how to extract useful information out of it, let's get back to the task at hand and see if we can get some basic idea about where the time is spent in the program we're profiling, wget.
-Remember that wget is actually implemented as an applet in busybox, so while the process name is 'wget', the executable we're actually interested in is busybox.
-So let's expand the first entry containing busybox:
+Remember that wget is actually implemented as an applet in BusyBox, so while the process name is 'wget', the executable we're actually interested in is BusyBox.
+So let's expand the first entry containing BusyBox:

 .. image:: figures/perf-wget-busybox-expanded-stripped.png
    :align: center

 Again, before we expanded we saw that the function was labeled with a hex value instead of a symbol as with most of the kernel entries.
-Expanding the busybox entry doesn't make it any better.
+Expanding the BusyBox entry doesn't make it any better.

 The problem is that perf can't find the symbol information for the busybox binary, which is actually stripped out by the Yocto build